East Windsor rolls out proposed agreement for third Connecticut casino

-EAST WINDSOR — The Mashantucket Pequot and Mohegan tribes are adding a third casino to the state of Connecticut and East Windsor is listed as a potential destination.
+EAST WINDSOR -- The Mashantucket Pequot and Mohegan tribes are proposing a third casino to the state of Connecticut and East Windsor is listed as a potential destination.

+The community got a first look at the development proposal between the town and MMCT Venture, Saturday, which the board of selectmen unanimously backed.

-The proposal issued Saturday, states 200,000 square feet of commercial casino gaming facility, including 100,000 square feet of gaming floor and 100,000 feet designated to hospitality services like restaurants, shops, and entertainment.
-Also the casino will hold 2,000 slot machines and 50 to 150 gaming tables.
+It maps out a 200,000 square foot commercial casino gaming facility, including 100,000 square feet of gaming floor and space designated to hospitality services like restaurants, shops, and entertainment.
+The casino would hold 2,000 slot machines and 50 to 150 gaming tables.

 The MMCT Venture, the joint Mohegan-Mashantucket Pequot company, have been looking for months on a new location for another casino.
 The company both owns and operates the only two casinos in the state.